 - 44. According to IFAD's literature, 'IFAD is the only international financial institution mandated to contribute exclusively to reducing poverty and food insecurity in the rural areas of developing countries' (IFAD 2011).
 IFAD 'works with the governments of developing countries to strengthen their capacity to enable poor rural people to overcome poverty [...]
 Most of its resources are provided in the form of loans to governments many on highly concessional terms, while its limited grant funds are provided not only to governments but also to international and national non-governmental agencies' (IFAD 2006). - 45.
-According to FAO's literature, the organisation is defined by i. being 'the United Nations specialized agency [...] with a comprehensive mandate [...] to work globally on all aspects of food and agriculture (including fisheries, forestry and natural resources' management), food security and nutrition across the humanitarian-development continuum'; and ii. by 'its intergovernmental status [...] and the authority to provide a neutral platform where nations can call on each other for dialogue and knowledge exchange' (FAO 2013). - 46.
+According to FAO's literature, the organization is defined by (i) being 'the United Nations specialized agency [...] with a comprehensive mandate [...] to work globally on all aspects of food and agriculture (including fisheries, forestry and natural resources' management), food security and nutrition across the humanitarian-development continuum'; and (ii) by 'its intergovernmental status [...] and the authority to provide a neutral platform where nations can call on each other for dialogue and knowledge exchange' (FAO 2013). - 46.
 Rural poverty reduction is a fundamental goal for both agencies.
-The overall frame of reference is the threshold of USD 1.25 a day used to define extreme poverty and hunger in UN Millennium Development Goal 1.
+The overall frame of reference is the threshold of US\$1.25 a day used to define extreme poverty and hunger in United Nations Millennium Development Goal 1.
 However, this indicator is engaged within an understanding of poverty that highlights its roots in historical and new forms of exclusion, and an uneven playing field with regard to accessing basic resources.
-Weak governance mechanisms and ill-advised policies are mentioned amongst the causes of vulnerability, together with access to natural resources by the most vulnerable groups being threatened by the emergence of 'new, commercially-driven governance systems' and the risks associated with inadequately regulated processes of expansion of the agro-industrial sector.30 - 47.
-Both agencies favour a systemic approach, see for themselves a key role as enablers for rural poor, and commit to advocacy on their behalf with national, regional, and international policy making shaping rural development options.
+Weak governance mechanisms and ill-advised policies are mentioned among the causes of vulnerability, together with access to natural resources by the most vulnerable groups being threatened by the emergence of 'new, commercially-driven governance systems' and the risks associated with inadequately regulated processes of expansion of the agro-industrial sector.30 - 47.
+Both agencies favour a systemic approach, see for themselves as enablers for rural poor, and commit to advocacy on their behalf with national, regional, and international policy-making shaping rural development options.
 Both IFAD's and FAO's national and international presence and track record as neutral 'honest brokers' place them in an ideal position to fulfil this role. - 48.
 Within the two series of planning documents, two notions gain strength over the years and become pivotal after 2007.
-One is that planning must take into consideration the agency's comparative advantage.
+One is that planning must take into consideration each agency's comparative advantage.
 The other is that partnership and collaboration should be opened to the private sector. - 49.
 The JES time window includes three rounds of strategic frameworks for both IFAD and FAO.
 For IFAD, the documents investigated concern the periods 2002-2006, 2007-2010 and 2011-2015.
-FAO uses longer-term strategies; the first document relevant to our study covers the period 2000-2015.
-In 2009, FAO produced a new strategy for 2010-2019; this was extensively modified in 2013, following the transformational change process triggered by the Director-General who took on office in January 2012. - 50.
-IFAD also produced a series of thematic policies on targeting (IFAD 2006), engagement on indigenous peoples (IFAD 2009); improving access to land and tenure security (IFAD 2008); gender equality and women's empowerment (IFAD
+FAO uses longer-term strategies; the first document

 30 Cf. IFAD (2008: 26): 'In a context of growing population densities, a breakdown of traditional natural resource governance systems, and the emergence of new, commercially-driven governance systems that give inadequate recognition to "secondary rights" of land use, there are even more conflicts over resource access.
 In most cases, it is the poorest who lose out; indigenous peoples are particularly vulnerable in this regard'.
-Cf. FAO (2009: 7, 8-9): 'The [livestock] sector is complex and differs with location and species, but a growing divide is emerging, in which large-scale industrial producers serve dynamically growing urban markets while traditional pastoralists and smallholders, who often serve local livelihood and food security requirements, risk marginalisation.
+Cf. FAO (2009: 7, 8-9): 'The [livestock] sector is complex and differs with location and species, but a growing divide is emerging, in which large-scale industrial producers serve dynamically growing urban markets while traditional pastoralists and smallholders, who often serve local livelihood and food security requirements, risk marginalization.
 In many parts of the world, this transformation is occurring in the absence of adequate governance, resulting in failures in terms of natural resource use and public health' (FAO 2009: 7, 8-9).